 Connectivity While Moving

-Extender: Most extenders act like a separate access point.
+- WiFi Extender: Most WiFi extenders act like a separate access point.
 Some even use a different network name.
 Your device often stays locked to a weak signal instead of switching to the extender, resulting in poor internet performance.
 You may have to switch networks manually.

 Verdict: Mesh WiFi offers far better connectivity while roaming with zero interruptions.